dyc3/senior-design/use-cases.typ

     "Room appears on screen tethered to the appropriate monolith", "Client appears on screen tethered to the appropriate room", "Client disconnects",
-    "Client dissappears from visualization screen",
+    "Client disappears from visualization screen",
     "Visitor walks away"
   ),
   alt_flows: